oracle/oci-grafana-logs/docs/grafanacloud.md

 Select **Data sources** and search for **oracle**:
 ![Plugins](images/grafanacloud-searchdatasource.png)

-Click on  **Oracle CLoud Infrastructure Logs** as your data source type.
+Click on  **Oracle Cloud Infrastructure Logs** as your data source type.
 This Configuration screen will appear:

 ![Datasource Empty](images/datasource_conf_empty.png)